-Practical information for students Bonaire
+Practical information for students that go for fieldwork to Bonaire

 Notice that things may change and prices may increase

 Updated july 2018: by Marjolijn Christianen with contribution of STCB, Fee, Monique, STINAPA